 - Masonry bearing walls and veneers shall be restored as necessary - 1.
-Refer to Section XI C Masonry - 2.
-Refer also to Section XI F.2.b for insulation requirements - 3.
-All work on historic masonry shall be done in accordance with the Secretary of the Interior's "Standards for Rehabilitation" project requirements. - iii.
-Other existing cladding system types and materials shall be repaired and/or restored in-kind with matching or similar materials to provide a durable weather resistant enclosure. - 3.
-Trim Exterior trim and architectural woodwork. - a.
+Refer to Section 3 Division 4 of RIHousing Design Guidelines Masonry - 2.
+Refer also to Section 3 Division 7 of RIHousing Design Guidelines for insulation requirements

+- 3. All work on historic masonry shall be done in accordance with the Secretary of the Interior's "Standards for Rehabilitation" project requirements. - iii.
+Other existing cladding system types and materials shall be repaired and/or restored in-kind with matching or similar materials to provide a durable weather resistant enclosure.

+3. Trim - Exterior trim and architectural woodwork.

+- a.
 Existing wood trim: - i.
 Existing trim to remain must be sound, free of defects and deterioration which compromises its use. - ii.
 Repair and restore trim to usable condition.
-Patch or replace in kind any deteriorated wood trim components.
+Patch or replace in kind any deteriorated wood trim components. - iii.

-- iii.
 Repair of historic woodwork and trims shall be in accordance with the Secretary of the Interior's "Standards for Rehabilitation" project requirements. - b.
 New wood trim shall be installed in a workmanlike manner.
 Reference may be made to Architectural Woodwork Institute (AWI) standards. - c.
 Other trim materials (PVC, cementitious, etc.) which are suitable may be used as appropriate and shall be installed per manufacturer's recommendations. - d.
 Trim which is part of the weather tight enclosure shall be flashed or caulked with joint sealers as necessary to prevent water intrusion.